acm-cui/website-cui2024/submit/posters.md

 menus:
   submit:
-    title: Posters
+    text: Posters
-    alt: Information about submitting to the posters track at CUI !!conference.year!!
+    title: Information about submitting to the posters track at CUI !!conference.year!!
     weight: 2
     is_track: true